Subject Leader: Miss N Comber

-Musical theory is introduced during Key Stage 3 where children are encouraged to develop further their understanding of musical element and become aware of musical terminology and becoming critical thinkers of sound and recording.
-Popular music is a big part in modern society and so the understanding of new current styles is used to expand musical theory and to give an introduction to new technologies that have provided the sound we hear today.
+Musical theory is introduced during Key Stage 3 where children are encouraged to develop their understanding of musical elements, become aware of musical terminology and become critical thinkers of sound.

-The skills developed during Key Stage 3 are designed to ensure that students are set up to be successful at GCSE and beyond regardless of their previous musical experience.
+The skills developed during Key Stage 3 are designed to ensure that students are set up to be successful at Key Stage 4 and beyond, regardless of their previous musical experience.

 Key Stage 4 and 5

-Also in Key Stage 4 and 5 gifted pupils will have the opportunity to complete a GCSE in Music.
+In Key Stage 4 and 5 pupils have the opportunity to complete BTEC Music First Qualification